 Join Our Team!

-Slough Farm Foundation seeks a program/garden assistant for the 2025 growing season.
-This is a full-time, seasonal position from April to October consisting of 20 hours per week in the Friendship Garden at our partnership farm, Katama Farm, and 15-20 hours per week assisting with programs happening at Slough Farm Foundation, with a weekly set schedule.
-The two farms are located 1.5 miles from one another.
+Slough Farm Foundation seeks a program/garden assistant for the 2026 growing season.
+This is a full-time, seasonal position from April to October consisting of 20 hours per week in the Friendship Garden and 15-20 hours per week assisting with programs happening at Slough Farm Foundation and Katama Farm, with a weekly set schedule.

 The Assistant Gardener position focuses on the Friendship Garden located at our Katama Farm operations.
 Working in conjunction with the Friendship Garden Manager to tend the ⅓ acre teaching garden, this position also supports the daily integration of the garden into The FARM Institute’s summer camp programming as well as other SFF educational offerings happening at both farms.
 This is an excellent position for someone interested in getting one-on-one experience in gardening with children.